jpineda48/myGoalsApp/README.md

 ### Overview
-MyGoals is an app designed to help users keep organize, track and achive goals.
+MyGoals is an app designed to help users keep organize, track and achive intention driven goals.
+This app takes into account elements of living with intention to create a more balanced, meaningful and purpose-driven life.
+Studies show that individuals who create healthy daily routines, set achievable goals and practice mindfulness, feel less anxiety and feel more energized and positive.

 #### Technology Used:
 - React